karpathy/llm.c/README.md

 If you'd prefer to avoid running the starter pack script, then as mentioned in the previous section you can reproduce the exact same .bin files and artifacts by running `python dev/data/tinyshakespeare.py` and then `python train_gpt2.py`.

-The above lines (1) download an already tokenized [tinyshakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset and download the GPT-2 (124M) weights, (3) init from them in C and train for 40 steps on tineshakespeare with AdamW (using batch size 4, context length only 64), evaluate validation loss, and sample some text.
+The above lines (1) download an already tokenized [tinyshakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset and the GPT-2 (124M) weights, (2) init from them in C and train for 40 steps on tinyshakespeare with AdamW (using batch size 4, context length only 64), evaluate validation loss, and sample some text.
 Honestly, unless you have a beefy CPU (and can crank up the number of OMP threads in the launch command), you're not going to get that far on CPU training LLMs, but it might be a good demo/reference.
 The output looks like this on my MacBook Pro (Apple Silicon M3 Max):

 ```
 [GPT-2]